vhHealth

 1. A healthful lifestyle.
 Correction of basic living habits is perhaps the most important recommendation.
 Most people need more sleep and rest, and better eating habits.
 Other aspects of lifestyle are to limit exercise, to avoid toxic exposures and excessive sex, and to work on one’s belief system and thinking habits.

 2. Specific diet.
-Following a non-vegetarian alkaline cooked vegetable diet is probably the most difficult.
+Following a non-vegetarian alkaline cooked vegetable diet (with a small amount of raw) is probably the most challenging.
 It is a critical part of every MNB program.
 The diet is adjusted either for slow oxidation or fast oxidation or a mixture of the two, based on periodic laboratory results of the client’s hair shaft.
-Some clients object to the strict diet, but as the weeks go by most realize that the closer they follow the diet, the faster their progress will be.
+Most clients realize that the closer they follow the diet, the faster their progress will be.
+Organic food preparation when eating at home is highly recommended.
+For additional specific food testing, I use Vibrant Laboratories for all peptide, allergy, and sensitivity food testing.
+Food testing is separate from your foundational MNB program and can be integrated into your daily protocol.
+It is highly valuable tool, but not essential for starting an MNB program.

 3. Specific nutrient supplementation.
-In almost all cases, the body cannot heal without the supplement program.
-Supplements from Endo-met Labs are recommended in a very precise and specific way based on laboratory readings of a client’s hair shaft.
-Generally, a small clipping of hair is analyzed every 3 months at Analytical Research Labs to determine the overall stress patterns in the body.
+In all cases, the body cannot heal without the supplement program.
+Supplements from Endo-met Labs and a few other research laboratories are recommended in a precise and specific way based on laboratory readings of a client’s hair shaft.
+Generally, a small clipping of hair is analyzed every 3-4 months at Analytical Research Labs to determine the overall stress patterns, mineral ratios, and some toxic elements (like heavy metals) in the body.
 All prescribed supplements are then based on the results of the laboratory hair analysis.
 Usually supplements are not based on symptoms alone.
 If they are, they are suggested in a way that balances the oxidation rate and the major mineral ratios of each person.
 This individualized approach, based on specific laboratory results, makes MNB safer and more effective than most other nutritional approaches.

-5. The mental exercise.
-The ONLY mental training recommended for MNB clients by Dr. Lawrence Wilson, the doctor mentored by Dr. Eck and to whom the MNB program passed after Dr. Eck’s death, is the meditation exercise taught by Roy Masters.
-Mr. Masters is a Jew and a Christian whose work can be found on the web, in iTunes, in the MNB material, as well as elsewhere.
+4. Meditation such as the mental exercise.
+One mental training recommended for MNB clients by Dr. Lawrence Wilson, the doctor mentored by Dr. Eck and to whom the MNB program passed after Dr. Eck’s death, is the meditation exercise taught by Roy Masters.
+Mr. Masters is a Jew and a Christian whose work can be found on the web, on iTunes and elsewhere.
 The meditation exercise focuses on sending energy straight down the body from head to feet in a powerful way.
 The exercise is safe, simple, grounding and non-denominational.
-More details are available in the article Meditation for Healing at the Dr. Wilson website, or a CD can be ordered directly from Mr. Master’s Foundation for Human Understanding in Oregon (1-800-877-3227 or www.fhu.com).
+More details are available directly from Mr. Master’s Foundation for Human Understanding in Oregon (1-800-877-3227 or www.fhu.com).
+Other forms of meditation are welcome as well.

-9. Carrot juice OR wheat grass juice.
+8. Carrot juice OR wheat grass juice.
 While too much juice is not helpful, a little may be excellent for most people.
-Having either 10-12 oz. of fresh carrot juice or 1-2 oz. of wheat grass juice daily is generally recommended unless one feels too sensitive to drink it.
-A little raw vegetable such as daikon, radish, beet, cilantro or parsley may also be beneficial.
+Having either 10-12 oz. of fresh carrot juice or 1-2 oz. of wheat grass juice (culled early to avoid gluten contamination) can be added into the diet unless one feels too sensitive to drink it.
+A little raw vegetable such as daikon, radish, beet, cilantro, sauerkraut or parsley may also be added in.